Using a PHR study group (or PHR online study group)

 From the people I’ve talked to, it is hard to know if there’s a large difference in the difficulty level of the exams.
 It seems that SPHR focuses much more on strategy and the “big picture” when it comes to the actual question content.

 Have you taken either (or both) exams?
 What did you think?
-Be sure to check out the PHR study guide and other materials while you’re here!
+Be sure to check out the study courses we offer while you’re here!

 With a background of working for numerous small companies, I am a strong supporter of those people and organizations that take a step of risk and try to fill a need in the marketplace, no matter who the competition may be.
 That’s how I found HRCP a few years ago, and I’ve been a big fan of theirs ever since.